GoldTeam443/LabData/README.md

 Github basics:

-To clone a repository, type "[git pull repository name]"
+To clone a repository, type "git pull [repository name]"

-Typing "git pull" while in a repository will update it to the most recent synced version.
-Makre sure you git pull frequently so you stay up to date!!!
+Typing "git pull" while in a local repository will update it to the most recent synced version.
+Make sure you git pull frequently so you stay up to date!!!

 Any changes you make are local to your computer until you push them.